Tags

 Avoid all that strife by gathering a few, simple ingredients:

-Vegetables cut into large yet manageable chunks, grated parmesan cheese, Panko style bread crumbs, eggs, all-purpose flour, cayenne pepper, Italian seasoning, and dried parsley.
+Vegetables cut into large yet manageable chunks, grated Parmesan cheese, Panko style bread crumbs, eggs, all-purpose flour, cayenne pepper, Italian seasoning, and dried parsley.

 Sturdy vegetables seem to do the best with mock frying–OK, roasting–cauliflower is our absolute favorite, but carrots, broccoli, and mushrooms are also quite tasty.